timjs/tophat/reviews/icfp-rebuttal.md

 The speculative evaluation of task continuations in the semantics is needed to express guards.
 We acknowledge that taking state into account needs to reestablish memory if the evaluation leads to failure.
-A different approach would be move state from the expression layer to the task layer.
+A different approach would be move state from the expression layer to the task layer, which would limit guards to pure expressions.
 We choose not to do this to keep task modelling features and default language features as branching and references completely separate.
 We should have mentioned this reasoning in section 5.3.